raquentin/raquentin.github.io/content/notes/np-completeness.md

   - cs
 ---

 Given a problem, there may exist any number of upper and lower bounds for solving it.
-The lower bounds can involve deep mathematical cross-problem relationships[^1].
+The lower bounds can involve deep mathematical cross-problem relationships.

 ## An Introduction